 It’s the moisture that causes mold growth, musty odors, and eventually structural damage, not to mention that insects and critters love moist environments.
 Additionally, energy costs are higher.
 Moisture ruins houses by providing a hospitable environment for mold and other fungi, and insects that destroy wood framing.
 Crawl space moisture, and the mold and mildew that thrive in this environment, affect not only the floor system directly above, but also the entire house.
 Three things destroy organic materials such as wood or insulation: water (moisture or high relative humidity), heat, and ultra-violet radiation.
 Of these, water is by far the most damaging.

-Jesse Waltz, a Professional Engineer and a 1985 Virginia Military Institute graduate, is the founder of JES Construction, Inc. JES is a regional foundation repair and home improvement company with locations in Virginia Beach, Richmond and Northern Virginia.
+Jesse Waltz, a Professional Engineer and a 1985 Virginia Military Institute graduate, is the founder of JES Foundation Repair.
+JES is a regional foundation repair, crawl space and basement waterproofing company with locations in Virginia Beach, Richmond and Northern Virginia.